acomagu/chatroom-go-v2/README.md

 ## How can I dance the PPAP on LINE or Facebook?

-To pass messages from user to Chatroom library, use `Chatroom#Flush`.
+To pass the messages from user to Chatroom library, use `Chatroom#Flush`.

 Example on Slack bot: